Forward to Phone Number

 - Verify Your Number: Double-check your forwarding number before saving

-- Test the Setup: Make a test call to confirm proper forwarding
+- Test the Setup: Make a test call from a different phone number than your forwarding destination to confirm proper forwarding

 - Monitor Usage: Keep track of forwarding minutes through your call logs